 Table 4: Logit Estimates of Successful Peace-building 2 years after (lenient democracy)*

 * All statistically significant coefficients are in bold.

+APPENDIX:

 Figure 1: Probability of success 5 years after and strict democracy by life-expectancy ratio for cases with an UN operation (solid line) and cases without an UN operation (dotted line).